UW outside linebacker Joe Tryon selected by Tampa Bay Buccaneers with final pick in first round of NFL draft

 “First of all, he’s a very fluid athlete,” Tampa Bay general manager Jason Licht said.
 “He’s got very good feet.
 He’s got good lateral quickness.
 He plays with tremendous effort, which raises his game speed in my opinion, because he never gives up.
 We just thought that his workouts really jumped off the tape — just the way he can move, and move laterally, and play with balance in his drops and things like that.
 He’s going to be a very versatile guy for us.

-“He’s got the luxury of not having to be out there right away or be a starter right away, or be a major contributor right away.
+“He’s got the luxury of not having to be out there right away or be a starter right away or be a major contributor right away.
 We’ll take our time with him.
 And when he’s ready, he’ll be out there playing a role.”

 Of course, Tryon has already come a long way since signing with Washington as a skinny three-star pass-rusher out of Hazen High School in 2017.
 At the time, his only offers came from UW, Oregon, Washington State and Eastern Washington.